tardate/LittleArduinoProjects/BoldportClub/TheCuttle/ScopeTag/README.md

 I just built [The Cuttle](../) so time for a quick test.

-I thought I'd borrow an idea from the [XYplotter](../../playground/XYplotter) project and get The Cuttle to write it's name on an oscilloscope.
+I thought I'd borrow an idea from the [XYplotter](../../playground/XYplotter) project and get The Cuttle to write its name on an oscilloscope.

 The Python script [make_data.py](./tree/make_data.py) is used to interpolate plotting points